python-semver/python-semver/docs/usage.rst

 If you need to convert some types into others, refer to :ref:`sec.convert.versions`.

-The use of these comparison operators also implies that you can also use builtin functions that leverage this capability; builtins including but not limited to: :func:`max`, :func:`min` (refer to :ref:`sec_max_min` for examples) and :func:`sorted`.
+The use of these comparison operators also implies that you can use builtin functions that leverage this capability; builtins including but not limited to: :func:`max`, :func:`min` (refer to :ref:`sec_max_min` for examples) and :func:`sorted`.